What is dementia?

-Dementia is not actually a disease.
-It is a group of symptoms.
 “Dementia” is a general term for behavioral changes and the loss of mental abilities.

-This decline — including memory loss and difficulties with thinking and language — can be severe enough to disrupt daily life.
+This decline — including memory loss and difficulties with thinking and language — can be severe enough to disrupt your daily life.

 Alzheimer’s disease is the best-known and most common type of dementia.